List on Bids44 →

 Essential Checks

-1. Check RC details on Parivahan app — Verify the owner’s name, registration date, and current insurance status.
-This is your first step to confirming legitimacy.
+1. Check RC details on Parivahan app: Verify the owner’s name, registration date, fuel type, and insurance status.
+Ensure the car isn’t hypothecated (loan pending).

-2. Match chassis number — Find the chassis number (usually under the bonnet, on a doorframe sticker, or etched on the floor near the driver’s seat) and ensure it matches the RC book.
+2. Match chassis number: Locate the chassis number (under the bonnet, on a doorframe sticker, or under the passenger seat carpet) and ensure it matches the RC book.

-3. Check odometer reading — Compare the dashboard reading with service records.
-If the pedals or steering wheel are heavily worn but the odometer is low, it’s a red flag.
+3. Check odometer reading: Compare the dashboard reading with service records.
+If records are missing, look for signs of tampering like worn pedals or steering wheel on a low-km car.

-4. Cold start test: Arrange to see the car when it hasn’t been run for several hours.
+4. Cold start test: Arrange to see the car first thing in the morning when it hasn’t been run.
 Listen for any difficulty starting, excessive smoke, or unusual engine noises.

-5. Check all four tyres — Look for uneven wear, which can indicate alignment issues or previous accident damage.
-Check the spare tyre too.
+5. Check all four tyres: Look for uneven wear, which can indicate alignment issues or accident damage.
+Also, check the tyre date codes.

-6. Open bonnet: Look for any signs of oil leaks, check the coolant level, examine the battery terminals for corrosion, and inspect the condition of belts and hoses.
+6. Open bonnet: Inspect for any oil leaks, check the coolant level, examine the battery age, and look for cracks or wear on the drive belts.

-7. Test AC on max for 5 minutes — Ensure it cools rapidly and effectively.
-Weak cooling suggests a compressor issue or a gas leak, which can be a ₹5,000-₹15,000 repair.
+7. Test AC on max for 5 minutes: Ensure it cools effectively and quickly.
+Weak cooling suggests a compressor issue or a gas leak, which can cost ₹5,000-₹15,000 to fix.

-8. Drive for 15+ minutes: Test acceleration, braking (no pulling to one side), gear shifts (smoothness, especially for automatic), and steering vibration at speeds above 80 kmph.
+8. Drive for 15+ minutes: Test acceleration, braking (listen for squealing or grinding), gear shifts (smoothness in automatics, clutch feel in manuals), and check for steering vibration at 80+ kmph.

-10. Look for paint mismatch — Examine the car from different angles in daylight for variations in paint shade between panels, which indicates accident repair.
+10. Look for paint mismatch: Examine each panel for differences in paint shade or texture, which indicates accident repair.
 Check panel gaps for consistency.

-11. Check undercarriage for rust — Pay close attention to wheel arches, floor pans, and exhaust system for excessive corrosion, especially in coastal regions.
+11. Check undercarriage for rust: Pay attention to wheel arches, exhaust pipes, and floor pans, especially if the car has been in coastal areas.

 Insider Checks

-THE DOOR HINGE SAG TEST Open each door, especially the driver’s side, to about halfway and gently lift the outer edge upward.
-There should be almost no play or vertical movement.
-Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during accident repair and wasn’t refitted correctly.
-If a passenger door sags more than the driver’s door, it’s a strong indicator that specific door was involved in an accident or replaced.
-Fixing saggy hinges can be a ₹3,000-₹8,000 job per door.
+THE DOOR HINGE SAG TEST (Accident & Heavy Use Indicator): Open each door about halfway and gently lift the outer edge upward.
+There should be almost no vertical play or sag.
+Saggy hinges indicate heavy use (tens of thousands of open/close cycles) or that the door was removed during accident repair and wasn’t re-aligned properly.
+If a passenger door sags more than the driver’s door, it could mean that specific door was replaced.
+Cost if missed: ₹5,000-₹15,000 for hinge replacement or door re-alignment, plus potential hidden accident damage.

-THE PAINT THICKNESS / FRIDGE MAGNET TEST Ideally, use a paint thickness gauge (you can find one for ₹500-₹1,000 on Amazon India) across every panel.
-Factory paint on an Astor is typically around 100-130 microns.
-Readings above 200 microns almost certainly mean the panel has been repainted, often after an accident.
-If you don’t have a gauge, use a simple fridge magnet.
-It will stick weaker, or not at all, to areas with excessive body filler or multiple layers of paint.
-Pro tip: always check the ROOF—nobody repaints the roof unless there was a serious accident or hail damage.
-Missing this could mean buying an accident-repaired car, costing you ₹50,000-₹1,50,000 in future resale value.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST (Accident Repair Detector): Use a cheap paint thickness gauge (₹500-₹1,000 on Amazon) across every panel.
+Factory paint on an Astor is typically 100-130 microns.
+Readings above 200 microns almost certainly mean the panel has been repainted, often indicating accident repair.
+If you don’t have a gauge, use a fridge magnet—it will stick noticeably weaker or not at all to areas with thick layers of filler and repaint.
+Crucially, check the ROOF; it’s rarely repainted unless there was a serious rollover or major accident.
+Cost if missed: ₹20,000-₹1,00,000 in negotiation leverage lost, or discovery of a badly repaired accident car.

-THE TYRE DATE CODE CHECK Look at the sidewall of each tyre for a 4-digit number usually enclosed in an oval (e.g., “2521” means week 25 of 2021).
-If the car is from 2021 but the tyres are from 2018 or 2019, they are either very old stock or the car is older than claimed.
-If all four tyres have different date codes, it suggests multiple replacements, which could imply high usage or uneven wear issues.
-New tyres are a ₹30,000-₹40,000 expense.
+THE TYRE DATE CODE CHECK (Age & Usage Verification): Look at the tyre sidewall for a 4-digit number enclosed in an oval (e.g., “2523” means week 25 of 2023).
+If the car is, say, a 2021 model but all four tyres are from 2019, it suggests either old stock was used, or the car is older than claimed.
+If all four tyres have widely different manufacturing dates, it indicates multiple replacements, hinting at high usage or frequent punctures.
+Tyres typically last 4-5 years or 40,000-60,000 km.
+Cost if missed: ₹30,000-₹45,000 for immediate tyre replacement, or an indication of higher unrecorded mileage.

 Common Scams to Watch For (India 2026)